ASSESSMENT AND SUPPORT

 Read the following PEA paragraph and then complete the task underneath.

-At present this paragraph includes methods analysis and links to big ideas, but it lacks any links to the historical context of the text or to the perspective of the writer.
+At present this paragraph includes methods analysis and links to big ideas, but it lacks proper links to the historical context of the text.
 Where could you add this AO3 content to the paragraph in such a way that it would make the argument in the paragraph more detailed and convincing?
 Choose 1 or 2 places where contextual links could be added, and write *1 or *2 in the paragraph above.
 Then write the contextual links you would add in your book, with 1 or 2 in the margin.
 You need to phrase them as if they are part of the paragraph above.

 Example response